ex-nerd/ex-nerd.hugo/content/making/trossingen-lyre.md

 I've been working through how to make these, and have learned a lot (meaning, I've made a bunch of mistakes).
-I'd like to document all of this (including my unorthodox tools), so this will get its own writeup.
+I'd like to document all of this (including my failures and unorthodox tools), so this will get its own writeup.

 ### Bridge